Inland Transportation Modalities

 Is inland waterway transport a good option for my business?

-Inland waterway transport is a great option for the transportation of heavy and bulky goods over long distances.
+Inland waterway transport is a viable option for transporting heavy and bulky goods over long distances.
 It is also more environmentally friendly.

 What are the benefits of using rail freight?

-Rail freight is cost-effective for long distances and reduces the environmental impact compared to road transport.
+Rail freight is a cost-effective option for long-distance transportation and has a lower environmental impact compared to road transport.